biostars/bootcamp-central/web/archives/2023/session2/contents.md

    - ~ (tilde): Represents the home directory of the current user.

 ## Regarding Commands
 A command, like `pwd`, is a specific instruction or action that you can give to the operating system through the CLI.
 Most commands in Linux have parameters or options that can be used to modify the behaviour of the command, called flags.
+For example, the `ls` command can be used to display the contents of a directory.
+You can use the flags `-l', `-a` and other flags to change what contents are read and how.

+Usually, shorter, single-letter flags use a single hyphen (`-a`) whilst longer commands use two (`--all`) but this may not apply to every tool/software you may come across.
+Always read the manual!

 ## Basic Linux Commands